luca-heltai/fsi-suite/README.md

 ![PDEs](./doc/dot_files/serial.svg)

-The laboratory part should enable a PhD student working on numerical analysis of PDEs to implement a state-of-the-art adaptive finite element codes for FSI problems, that run in parallel, using modern C++ libraries.
-The implementation will are based on the `deal.II` library (www.dealii.org).
+The laboratory part should enable a PhD student working on numerical analysis of PDEs to implement state-of-the-art adaptive finite element codes for FSI problems, that run in parallel, using modern C++ libraries.
+The implementation are based on the `deal.II` library (www.dealii.org).

 Main topics covered by these lectures: